RanoLangari/My-personal-portfolio/README.md

 Welcome to my personal portfolio website repository!
 This website showcases my professional work, skills, and experiences.

-## Overview

-This portfolio website is designed to:

-- Present my professional background
-- Showcase my projects and achievements
-- Provide contact information
-- Display my technical skills and expertise

-## Features

-- Responsive design
-- Project showcase
-- Skills section
-- Contact form
-- Professional experience
-- About me section

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
-- [Add any other technologies you use]

 ## Setup